datacite/pekingese/README.md

 - `query`: string
 - `present`: []string - _comma separated list of fields for which to fetch the present/absent counts_
 - `distribution`: []string - _comma separated list of fields for which to fetch the distribution values_
+- `distribution_size`: number - _specifies the number of top results to return for each distribution field_

 ---